 (g) Transporting, delivering or designating on a manifest, delivery of hazardous waste generated at a dry cleaning facility to a destination facility not authorized or permitted to manage hazardous waste; or

 (h) Failing to conduct weekly perchloroethylene leak inspections, and to measure the perchloroethylene refrigerated condenser outlet temperature and log the results, by a dry cleaning owner or operator.

+(i) Failing to use closed, direct-coupled delivery, by a person delivering perchloroethylene to a dry cleaning facility;

+(j) Failing to have closed, direct-coupled delivery for perchloroethylene, by a dry cleaning operator.

 (2) Class II: